Meditation Posture – Your Way To Success

 4. Corpse Posture

 The meditator is lying down in this posture.
 The legs need to be straight and in a relaxed position while resting on a carpet.
 The name of this position is savasana in yoga practice.
 This position is less common because the meditator might fall asleep in this posture.
-It’s because of the resemblance with the natural sleep position and the corpse posture.
+It’s because of the resemblance between the natural sleep position and the corpse posture.
 However, this posture is very good to reduce stress.

 There is theological importance to hand gestures and mudras in meditation postures.
 In fact, hand gestures affect consciousness under the Yogic philosophy.
 A great example of this is the hand gestures of the Buddhist meditators.